 In order to protect the environment, manufacturers are offering fluid containment systems.
 These systems ensure that if a fuel tank were to leak, all of the fuel would be enclosed in the fluid containment system instead of leaking onto the ground.
 LED light offers the option to not use nearly as much fuel.

 Rental: What future product trends do you see on the horizon?

 Courtney: I would expect to see manufacturers continue to offer different light options and alternatively powered light towers.
 Our research has confirmed that jobsites are starting to specify unique lighting requirements more than in the recent past.
 The goal of the manufacturer is to be innovative and meet those needs with the most efficient and cost-effective solution possible.
 LED lights and vertical mast light towers are perfect examples of that type of response to changing customer specifications.

 Coleman: The value of diffused and LED lighting cannot be understated.
 As advancements in design pace upwards, and both product and operational costs go down, we can see a time where specifying these types of lighting solutions will be common place.

-Diffused lighting systems have a more finite luminance range compared to the conventional lamps of light towers, but their greater clarity and glare-free signature significantly enhance the work or event site.
+Diffused lighting systems have a more finite luminance range compared to the conventional lamps of light towers, but their greater lucidity and glare-free signature significantly enhance the work or event site.
 Safety, as it relates to jobsite operations and surrounding activity, is particularly enriched with diffused lighting.

-Sabatka: Some LSC options are able to completely turn on and shut down the light tower and warn when the fuel is low without someone having to go out on the work site and monitor those things.
+Gillespie: Some LSC options are able to completely turn on and shut down the light tower and warn when the fuel is low without someone having to go out on the work site and monitor those things.
 Hazardous gas accumulation is a real problem in the oil and gas industries and gas monitoring systems warn of any accumulation by triggering lights, warning sirens, and shutting down the light tower.
 Smaller engines and noise reduction will also be trends in the future.